Clara Pacini: Breakthrough in The Ice Tower (2025)

 In 2025, Pacini made her feature film debut in The Ice Tower, a major international production directed by Lucile Hadžihalilović.
 She plays the role of Jeanne, which has been widely noted as her breakout performance.
 The film, co-starring Marion Cotillard, has been praised for its unique blend of drama and fantasy, and Pacini's portrayal has garnered significant attention from critics for its emotional depth and maturity.

 In addition to her film work, Pacini has gained experience in theater.
 She is involved in several productions as part of her training at CNSAD, such as Et je me souviendrai toujours de cela (2024), directed by Claire Lasne Darcueil, Saudade (2025), directed by Sidonie Vilas Boas; Fragments de la forêt (2025), directed by Simon Falguières; Musée Duras (2025), directed by Julien Gosselin; and Quelques mots d’amour (2024), directed by Christophe Patty and Audrey Jean-Baptiste.

-Upcoming projects

-Pacini's next project is Un peu avant minuit, still in production.